-Free Confidential Lawsuit Evaluation: If you or a loved one has been injured by Prilosec, you should contact our law firm immediately.
-You may be entitled to compensation by filing a suit against the manufacturer and our lawyers can help.
+Free Confidential Lawsuit Evaluation: If you or a loved one suffered kidney damage or other serious side effects from the prescription drug Prilosec, you should contact our law firm immediately for a free case evaluation.
+You may be entitled to compensation by filing a suit against the pharmaceutical company and our defective drug lawyers can help.

 What is Prilosec?